 - answer as many questions as I can.

 The workshops are interactive and lively – pupils hardly realise they’re being educated, but they are.
-One of the highlights is the pupils collectively coming up with their own story.
-Those stories are nearly always apocalyptic for some reason, but the content is less important that the process.
+A highlight is the pupils, as a group, coming up with their own story.

 It was that background that inspired me to write Lee Goes For Gold.
 At school I learned a lot that I used in business, but the one thing I learned nothing about was how business worked.
 Lee Goes For Gold is my way of conveying the basics of business through a novel – how companies decide what to sell and how to distribute; how they find their customers; how they decide what to charge; and so on.

-Many schools studying Business as a topic invite me in for an author session in which I also explore some of the questions above.
+Many schools studying Business as a topic invite me for an author session in which I also explore some of the questions above.
 It’s something I’m keen to do.
-After all, most of us will work for a business at some point and we all deal with them every day as consumers.
+After all, most of us will work for a business at some point.

 Lee on the Dark Side of the Moon is a useful cross-curricular tool for any class studying Space and many read it as a way of kick-starting a term’s topic.